 -

-Measure doorways and tight turns before delivery day, not just the wall the sofa will sit on.
+Measure doorways and tight turns before delivery day, not just the wall where the sofa will sit.

 -

-For chaise models, map walking paths so the chaise doesn’t turn into a daily shin-bumper.
+For chaise models, map walking paths so the chaise does not become a daily shin-bumper.

 -